How To Chalk Paint Furniture & More! (tips & tricks I’ve learned)

 Next, be sure to carefully stir the paint in the can.
 If it is too thick, add a few tbsp of water and stir again.
 Chalk paint has a tendency to thicken over time and some colors are just naturally thicker than others.
 You can add a small amount of water if it has gotten too thick.
 This is a good idea to reduce brush marks.

 Try to paint with the wood grain, if possible.

 There are times when you will not want to depending on the look you are going for.
-You can also do a cross-hatch style of painting for more of an old-world look.
+You can also do a cross-hatch style of painting for more of an old-world, distressed, or farmhouse look.

 Also, you can thin the last coat of paint out a bit more than the previous coats with water for a smoother finish. (just pour a bit of paint into a plastic cup, add a little water and stir)

-This type of paint dries pretty quickly which is a huge plus for us impatient painters. ;) But really, it’s a nice bonus because it enables you to get the job done faster.
-You don’t have to wait for hours and hours in between coats, which is nice.
+This type of paint dries pretty quickly which is a huge plus for us impatient painters.
+But really, it’s a nice bonus because it enables you to get the job done faster.
+Plus if you have to do a second coat, you don’t have to wait for hours and hours in between coats, which is nice.

 The first coat can sometimes look thin and/or splotchy…